Gigaspaces/xap-docs/site/content/xap/12.3/dev-dotnet/document-api.markdown

 }
 ```

-Using generic types as nested properties (i.e IDictionary&lt;String, Object&gt; features) will be read as IDictionary<Object, Object> when the above document is read from the space.
+Using generic types as nested properties (i.e IDictionary&lt;String, Object&gt; features) will be read as IDictionary&lt;Object, Object&gt; when the above document is read from the space.

 There are two ways to receive back a dictionary of the same generic type.
 One is using the `DocumentProperties` class instead, and the other is to use a BinaryCustom storage type for the dynamic properties.